 What is a Writ of Mandamus and How Does It Work?

-Imagine you’re waiting for a decision on your immigration case, but USCIS seems to have forgotten about it.
-That’s where a Writ of Mandamus comes in.
-It’s a court order that compels a government agency like USCIS to perform its duty when it’s unlawfully delayed.
-Think of it as a legal nudge that says, “Hey, you need to act now!”
+Imagine you’re waiting for a decision on your immigration case, but the United States Citizenship and Immigration Services (USCIS) seems to have forgotten about it or is experiencing an unreasonable delay.
+That’s where a Writ of Mandamus becomes a crucial legal remedy.
+This writ is a court order issued by a federal judge that compels a government agency, such as USCIS, to fulfill its mandatory duty when it has unlawfully delayed action.
+Essentially, it acts as a judicial command that says, “You must perform your official duty without further delay.”

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.